 How Will My New Flooring Be Installed?

 We’ve all been there during a remodel.
 “I’ve reached that pivotal moment,” you tell yourself.
-You’ve taken the time to carefully select the flooring that you feel works best for your remodel, and the project is all green lit and ready to go.
+You’ve taken the time to carefully select the flooring products that you feel works best for your remodel, and the project is all green lit and ready to go.

 You know that a professional will arrive soon to install your new floor, but you are still a bit curious about the actual installation process.
 You know, the little details.